HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 **Telemetry**

-- Track formatted-directory count and allowlist size in the CI health snapshot.
+- Track formatter and coverage trendlines in `tests/.telemetry/ci_metrics.json` and surface updates in the CI health snapshot.
 - Flag the rollout timeline in retrospectives so future contributors understand the historical sequencing.